Abhishek676062/Mental-Fitness-Tracker/README.md

 To run the Mental Fitness Tracker locally, follow these steps:

-1. Clone the repository: `git clone https://github.com/your-username/mental-fitness-tracker.git`
+1. Clone the repository: `git clone https://github.com/Abhishek676062/Mental-Fitness-Tracker`
-2. Navigate to the project directory: `cd mental-fitness-tracker`
+2. Navigate to the project directory: `cd Mental-Fitness-Tracker`
 3. Open `index.html` in your web browser to access the application.

 ## Usage